Have you ever noticed that the time leading up to something challenging sucks way harder than actually doing it?

 The only way to end the cycle is to hire a personal chef or if you’re like the rest of us, use your weekends wisely and plan out your food for the week ahead.
 If there’s nothing in your fridge that can be thrown together in 15 minutes or less, it won’t happen the majority of the time.

 So use Saturday to plan some yummy meals for the upcoming week and to do your grocery shopping.
 And then on Sunday get your ass into the kitchen and start batch cooking.

-If you make a soup, some hummus, a casserole type thing, a salad dressing and some prepped greens, eating healthy throughout the week will take hardly any time at all.
-And when you skip the takeout Chinese lunch for a big salad and nourishing soup, you will uncover energy that you had no idea was available to you, and it will propel and inspire you to make time for more healthy cooking.
+If you make a soup, some hummus, a casserole type dish, a salad dressing and some prepped greens, eating healthy throughout the week will take hardly any time or effort at all.
+And when you skip the takeout Chinese lunch for a big salad and nourishing bowl of soup, you’ll uncover energy that you had no idea was available to you, and it’ll propel and inspire you to make time for more healthy cooking.

-Of course, you could skip the planning part and pick up this meal plan.
-This will save you time and guarantee you yummy dinners.
+You can skip the planning part by following my weekly Plant Fueled Meal Plans.
+This will save you time and guarantee you yummy dinners all throughout the week.

 2: Afraid of Letting Go of Comfort Food and Being Deprived.